Nederland teen Hunter Guidry passes after courageous battle with brain cancer

 On Dec.
 22, Hunter underwent 10 hours of brain surgery to remove as much of the tumor as possible.

-More treatment, family prayers and community support following, but Hackbarth said it was ultimately Hunter’s decision and choice not to continue chemotherapy.
+More treatment, family prayers and community support followed, but Hackbarth said it was ultimately Hunter’s decision and choice not to continue chemotherapy.

 He spent the last weeks with family and friends, including a close group from Nederland High School.